 Trees are highly valued by many people and, in such a dense urban environment as Portsmouth, it is particularly important that they are actively cared for.

 The council manages and maintains more than 25,000 trees, with the help of external contractors, Gristwood & Toms.

-Over 8,000 trees on streets and highways are managed directly by Colas, because their highway location means they are managed in a slightly different way - please follow the link to report an issue with a tree on a street, or find out how to request collection of fallen leaves during October and November.
+Over 8,000 trees on streets and highways are managed directly by Colas, because their highway location means they are managed in a slightly different way - you can report an issue with a tree, or find out how to request collection of fallen leaves during October and November.